IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 - how to filter the output in case of “outlier” schedule;
 - user-unfriendly input.

+{{< hint danger >}}
+**Feedback**
+Think of new innovative ways to generate initial data - perhaps, you can use language models to generate you fake user input to train your models?
+{{< /hint >}}

 5. Elaborate Explanations

 Our project involves building an application to create a day's schedule based on the list of tasks entered by the user.
 We plan to use machine learning models, which will take into account not only the current tasks, but also the user's activity history, which is an innovative solution.
 In addition, we will implement our project in the form of a chatbot in Telegram, which is a cheap, but also simple and elegant solution.

+{{< hint danger >}}

+**Feedback**
+You have a strong team and a very good project idea.
+It is also clear that you have a clear vision of the project.
+Since this course aims to finish the semester with an MVP - minimal viable product, consider scaling your project down to creating a web app and a telegram client that does core/main things - something that you can build on and improve later.
+Outline main features of your project and focus on execution.
+I would also think about which particular parts you can strip down - for example UI can be very simple (remember, we have only 7 weeks).
+Put the main emphasis on the technology core that you need to showcase: the technology that takes user input and create a schedule.
+{{< /hint >}}